Janis (film)

-Janis is a 1974 American-Canadian documentary film about the rock singer Janis Joplin.
+Janis is a 1974 Canadian-American documentary film about the rock singer Janis Joplin.
 The film was directed by Howard Alk with much assistance from Albert Grossman, Joplin's manager.
 It was available on videocassette in the United States in the 1980s and 1990s, but DVD versions have been released only in France, Belgium and the Netherlands.
 In late 2011, it was added to Hulu's movie collection for online viewing.
 Part of the film soundtrack is included on the 1975 album Janis.

+Summary

 The film consists entirely of archival footage of Joplin.
 It includes rehearsals, her June 25, 1970 appearance on The Dick Cavett Show, footage from her Woodstock performance in 1969 (dancing with her band's saxophone player during an instrumental break), and another television segment videotaped in black & white in April 1967 before she became famous.

 Much screen time is devoted to Joplin's 1969 European tour, including an interview with Joplin during her stay in Stockholm and the ecstatic reaction of a clean-cut female fan in Frankfurt when she sees Joplin through the window of her tour bus before the concert starts.
 (The American fan, who reveals on camera that she is the wife of a U.S. Army officer stationed in Germany, is later seen with several German youths dancing on stage with Joplin.)